stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/quota.md

 EOF
 ```

-Now that the quota is linked with Anna's tenant, Anna can create any resource.
+Now that the quota is linked with Anna's tenant, Anna can create any resource within the values of resource quota and limit range.

 ```bash
 kubectl -n bluesky-production create deployment nginx --image nginx:latest --replicas 4